AntonSol919/linkspace/dev/exchange.md

 We'll have to figure out a set of conventions that makes it managable.
 See exchange-limit.md for some thoughts on pull/push constraints.

+Furthermore, there might be some rules we should set around the ubits and stamp net header fields.

 We'll have to see how domain applications develop.